Karie Murphy: Early career

+Chief of staff to Leader of the Opposition

-From 2016, Murphy was executive director of the Leader's Office, under Jeremy Corbyn.
-Along with Seumas Milne, Andrew Murray and McCluskey, she has been identified as one of the "Four Ms" whom it is claimed had significant influence on Corbyn's leadership of the Labour Party.
+In February 2016, Murphy was appointed executive director of the Leader's Office, under Jeremy Corbyn.
+She was subsequently chosen by Corbyn as his chief of staff.
+Along with Seumas Milne, Andrew Murray and McCluskey, she has been identified as one of the "Four Ms" who it is claimed had significant influence on Corbyn's leadership of the Labour Party.
+She was reported to have fallen out with deputy leader Tom Watson, her former employer, over her loyalty to Corbyn.

 In the 2017 general election, it was the Labour leadership's office team, led by Murphy, that was credited with the foresight to approach the poll in ways barely understood by most media commentators at the time, resulting in a hung parliament.
 Among the team, Murphy was reported as having come closest to predicting the result.

-In October 2019, Murphy was seconded to Labour head office to lead the forthcoming general election campaign, which resulted in Labour's worst performance since 1935.
+She had declined the offer of undergoing selection to become a parliamentary candidate.

+In 2018, Murphy proposed in writing a series of conciliatory measures to repair Corbyn's relationship with the mainstream British Jewish community, only one of which was implemented.

+After having been credited with engineering the resignation of Iain McNicol as Labour's general secretary in 2018, in April 2019 Murphy stepped in to replace Jennie Formby, who entered cancer treatment, in the role.
+In October 2019, following her alleged involvement (alongside Jon Lansman and Len McCluskey) in a failed attempt to abolish Tom Watson's post as deputy leader over his stance on Brexit and in the resignation of Labour's policy director Andrew Fisher, Murphy was removed from the Leader's Office and seconded to Labour head office to oversee the forthcoming general election campaign.
+Labour sources attributed Murphy's dismissal to John McDonnell, who had opposed Murphy's unambiguous rejection of a second Brexit referendum and regretted the departure of Fisher.
+Both McDonnell and Diane Abbott had called for Corbyn to remove Murphy and her protégé Seumas Milne from their key positions at the leader's office.